5 High-Dividend REITs to Buy Now

 Dividend increases and dividend decreases, new dividend announcements, dividend suspensions and other dividend changes occur daily.
 To make sure you don’t miss any important announcements, sign up for our E-mail Alerts.
 Let us do the hard work of gathering the data and sending the relevant information directly to your inbox.

-Ned Piplovic is the assistant editor of website content at Eagle Financial Publications.
-He graduated from Columbia University with a Bachelor’s degree in Economics and Philosophy.
-Prior to joining Eagle, Ned spent 15 years in corporate operations and financial management.
-Ned writes for www.DividendInvestor.com and www.StockInvestor.com.
+Ned Piplovic, formerly an assistant editor of website content at Eagle Financial Publications, is an economic analyst and editor at Skousen Publishing.
+Additionally, Ned is also a teaching assistant at Chapman University to Mark Skousen, PhD, a free-market economist and Doti-Spogli Endowed Chair of Free Enterprise at the school.
+Ned graduated from Columbia University with a bachelor’s degree in Economics and Philosophy.
+He previously spent 15 years in corporate operations and financial management.
+Ned has written hundreds of articles for www.DividendInvestor.com and www.StockInvestor.com.